May each year is set aside as Honey Month – a month long celebration of honey.

 QBA Honey Court

-Beekeepers in Qld have been exhibiting honey at the Brisbane Exhibition (Ekka) since the first display in 1875.
+Beekeepers in Queensland have been a part of the Brisbane Exhibition (Ekka) since their first display in 1875

-The annual Apicultural Competition brings together an impressive display of honeys from many different floral sources, pollen, beeswax and honey mead.
+The annual Apicultural Competition brings together an impressive display of honeys (from many different floral sources and geographical locations), pollen, beeswax and honey mead.

 September biennial event